28 Proven Ways to Get a Work Promotion Without Asking

 Demonstrating any or all of the characteristics above means you are not eligible for the promotion.

 Counting The Cost Of Being Late.
-Think of it like this; if there are ten people in the meeting and they were all waiting for you to arrive, and you were 10 minutes late, you just wasted 100 minutes of their lives.
+Think of it like this: if ten people are in the meeting and they are all waiting for you to arrive, and you are 10 minutes late, you waste 100 minutes of their lives.
 They will not thank you for it.

 In my experience, the most often used excuse for being late is that the previous meeting overran.
-If you were leading that meeting or did not inform the meeting leader that you need to leave at a certain time, it is your own fault you are late.
+If you were leading that meeting or did not inform the meeting leader that you must leave at a certain time, it is your fault you are late.

 Audible AudiobooksGet 1 Free Blink Audiosummary Every Day for Free